-When you have a license for an ArcGIS Pro extension, the tools and functionality for the ArcGIS Pro extension can be used immediately.
-New buttons, tabs, and panes may appear on the user interface, and geoprocessing tools that require an extension license can be run.
+When you are licensed to use an ArcGIS Pro extension, its functionality is immediately available in ArcGIS Pro.
+New buttons, tabs, and panes may appear on the user interface.
+Geoprocessing tools that require an extension license can be run.

 View extension licenses

-You can see which extensions you are licensed to use on the ArcGIS Pro Licensing page.
+You can see which extensions you are licensed to use on the ArcGIS Pro Settings page.